alexisbourdais/MetaTox/README.md

 Linux and Windows (WSL) compatible.
 Not tested on Mac

-## Installation
+## Instruction

-### Various packages are required :
+### Required packages:
 - **Zenity** `apt install zenity`

 => As this project was designed for non-bioinformaticians, a graphical interface via zenity was included.
-However, the various scripts can be used separately.
-The program runs under Windows via WSL.
+However, modules can be used separately.

 - **bc command** `apt install bc`
 - **gawk** `apt install gawk`